Nikolaos-Gkionis/nikolaos-gkionis/README.md

 - 🌱 I’m currently learning Ruby on Rails 🤣
 - 🤔 I’m looking to collaborate less with other humans 👽
-- 🥅 2021 Goals: Make my organisations projects Open Source
+- 🥅 2021 Goals: Make my organisation's projects Open Source
 - ⚡ Fun fact: I like to play among us with my kids and draw pixelart 🥸